federico-aguilar/celestial-bodies/README.md

-Celestial bodies database, a project bringing together several postgreSQL topics to complete requirements for the database project
+Celestial bodies database, a project bringing together several postgreSQL topics to complete requirements for the project